 Smithsonian returns 29 Benin bronzes to Nigeria

-The Smithsonian's National Museum of African Art officially returned Tuesday 29 Benin bronzes that were stolen during a British raid on Benin City in Nigeria in 1897.
+The Smithsonian's National Museum of African Art held a ceremony Tuesday to mark the return of 29 Benin bronzes that were stolen during a British raid on Benin City in Nigeria in 1897.

-The big picture: Global anti-racism protests sparked by the 2020 murder of George Floyd renewed calls to return relics that were looted during the colonial-era.
-Benin bronzes have become a focal point of this drive, as more Western cultural institutions move to give back the artefacts.
+The big picture: Global anti-racism protests sparked by the 2020 murder of George Floyd renewed calls to return relics that were looted during the colonial era.
+Benin bronzes have become a focal point of this drive, as more Western cultural institutions move to give back previously plundered artifacts.

 Of note: Tuesday's ceremony transferring ownership of the Benin bronzes to the National Commission for Museums and Monuments in Nigeria follows similar ones in Europe last year — with Paris' Quai Branly Museum among those returning bronzes.